 The unprecedented event that is COVID-19 brought major changes to the Fenway apartment rental market.
-With remote learning mandated by most local schools, this year has seen some major changes in Boston’s housing supply.
+With remote learning mandated by most local schools, this year has seen major changes in Boston’s housing supply.
 Fenway is an interesting example as it has been one of the most affected parts of Boston in terms of apartment inventory glut.
 Yet, Fenway’s average rent prices were fairly resilient.

 Inventory Issues in Fenway’s Apartment Rental Market